ikram-ronaba/quick-notes-app/README.md

-# 📝 Quick Notes App
+📝 Quick Notes App

-**Quick Notes** is a simple and practical web app for taking notes.
+Quick Notes is a simple and practical web app for taking notes.
 Easily create, edit, and delete notes with a clean and responsive interface.
----

-## 🔹 Project Description
+🔹 Project Description

 A lightweight note-taking app for daily notes, with dark/light mode toggle.
 Notes are stored locally on the user's browser for persistence.
----

-## ⚡ Features
+⚡ Features

-- Create new notes with title and content
+Create new notes with title and content

-- Edit existing notes
+Edit existing notes

-- Delete notes with confirmation
+Delete notes with confirmation

-- Toggle between **light/dark mode**
+Toggle between light/dark mode

-- Notes saved using **Local Storage**
+Notes saved using Local Storage
----

-## 🛠 Technologies Used
+🛠 Technologies Used

-- HTML5
+HTML5

-- CSS3
+CSS3

-- JavaScript (Vanilla JS)
+JavaScript (Vanilla JS)

----

-## 🏗 Project Structure
+🏗 Project Structure
 quick-notes/
 ├─ index.html
 ├─ style.css